 However, Howard’s strike will live long in the memory for Toffees fans.

-The most recent Premier League goal from a keeper and quite possibly the best, Begovic’s strike earned a place in the Guinness World Records for the longest goal in competitive football.
+One of the most recent Premier League goals from a keeper and quite possibly the best, Begovic’s strike earned a place in the Guinness World Records for the longest goal in competitive football.

 The Stoke man’s effort was officially recorded at 91.9m and came less than 30 seconds into the contest.